-DEPARTMENT OF Spanish and Portuguese The main objectives of the program in Spanish and Portuguese are to develop competence in the ability to understand, speak, read, and write Spanish and Portuguese, and to provide through the knowledge of these two languages an understanding and appreciation of their literature and culture.
+DEPARTMENT OF Spanish and Portuguese Seymour Menton, Ph.D.
+New York University, Chair of the Department and Professor of Spanish and Portuguese Richard Barrutia, Ph.D.
+University of Texas, Professor of Spanish and Linguistics Anne Cruz, M.A.
+Stanford University, Acting Assistant Professor of Spanish Lucía Guerra-Cunningham, Ph.D.
+University of Kansas, Assistant Professor of Spanish Alejandro Morales, Ph.D.
+Rutgers University, Assistant Professor of Spanish Dayle Seidenspinner de Nuñez, Ph.D.
+Stanford University, Assistant Professor of Spanish Héctor Orjuela, Ph.D.
+University of Kansas, Professor of Spanish Julian Palley, Ph.D.
+University of New Mexico, Professor of Spanish María H. Sobek, Ph.D.
+University of California, Los Angeles, Assistant Professor of Spanish Tracy Terrell, Ph.D.
+University of Texas, Associate Professor of Spanish Juan Villegas, Ph.D.
+Universidad de Chile, Professor of Spanish Zidia Webb, M.A.
+Michigan State University, Lecturer in Spanish and Portuguese The main objectives of the program in Spanish and Portuguese are to develop competence in the ability to understand, speak, read, and write Spanish and Portuguese, and to provide through the knowledge of these two languages an understanding and appreciation of their literature and culture.
 Students are placed in Spanish courses according to their years of previous study and their grades.
 In general, one year of high school work is equated with one quarter of UCI work.
 All courses in Spanish and Portuguese, unless specifically stated, are taught in the foreign language.
-First-year courses meet in the classroom four times a week and in the Language Laboratory twice a week.
 By the end of the first year, students attain mastery of the basic structure of the language and ability to converse on everyday topics as well as to read and write on an elementary plane.
 Self-instructional courses in both Spanish and Portuguese are also available.
 In the second year, emphasis is put on gradually raising the level of the student's ability to read and write.
 A third-year course of two quarters stresses composition as opposed to translation.
 Further, a course in phonetics perfects pronunciation, introduces theoretical considerations, and presents historical and dialect variants of Spanish.
 The introductory courses in literature, also in the third year, emphasize the analysis and appreciation of complete literary works by genre rather than the study of many short selections of innumerable authors in an anthology.
 The courses in Hispanic civilization combine a panoramic overview with a close look at a specific country or topic.
 Although no major in Portuguese is offered, advanced literature courses are available.
 Students are encouraged to participate in programs of study abroad during the summer and the junior year.
 Elected representatives of the undergraduate majors, the graduate students, and the Teaching Assistants participate with full voting rights in Department meetings.
-REQUIREMENTS FOR THE BACHELOR'S DEGREE University Requirements: See page 22.
+Requirements for the Bachelor's Degree University Requirements: See page 13.